The ‘Gardening for Health and Wellbeing’ Program is offered nationally by Soil to Supper.

 Training Programs – As part of the Gardening for Health and Wellbeing Program, we offer specialised workshops to provide carers with the skills and knowledge required to deliver garden therapy to clients.

 We assist organisations to deliver high quality activities to clients, provide sustainable programs in-house, offer an holistic approach to customer’s lifestyle needs and to be a point of difference for consumers.

-For more information on services available please contact us here.
+For more information on services available please contact me here.

 The benefits of Cath Manuel’s therapeutic gardening groups can be seen on the faces of our residents who attend her weekly sessions in our Memory Support Unit.
 Living with dementia can make daily activities challenging and frustrating, so it is beautiful to watch the group laughing and interacting together, reminiscing about gardens they have tended to in the past.